video-dev/hls.js/docs/API.md

 (default: `false`)

-max bitrate used in ABR by avg measured bitrate i.e. if bitrate signaled in variant manifest for a given level is 2Mb/s but average bitrate measured on this level is 2.5Mb/s, then if config value is set to `true`, ABR will use 2.5 Mb/s for this quality level.
+Max bitrate used in ABR by avg measured bitrate i.e. if bitrate signaled in variant manifest for a given level is 2Mb/s but average bitrate measured on this level is 2.5Mb/s, then if config value is set to `true`, ABR will use 2.5 Mb/s for this quality level.